AlexanderG123/toronto_homicide/README.md

 ## Overview

-This repo documents the steps and proccesses used in creating the paper "Exploring Homicide Trends in Toronto: A Seventeen-Year Statistical Overview (2004-2020)".
+This repo documents the steps and processes used in creating the paper "Exploring Homicide Trends in Toronto: A Seventeen-Year Statistical Overview (2004-2020)".

 Use this folder to reproduce the results on your own.

+Note on LLM usage:
+LLMs were used sparingly, GPT 3.5 was somewhat helpful with simulating my dataset but I found it more frustrating than it was worth because it spat out code that I didn't understand that I needed to edit to get what I actually wanted.

 ## File Structure